gvwilson/sdxpy/src/layout/index.md

 ### (Not) The Right Way to Do It

-If we were building a real layout engine, a cleaner solution would be to go back and create a class called `Cell` with this `render` method, then derive our `Block`, `Row`, and `Col` classes from that.
+If we were building a real layout engine, we would go back and create a class called `Cell` with this `render` method, then derive our `Block`, `Row`, and `Col` classes from that.
 In general,
-if two or more classes need to be able to do something, we should add a method to do that to their lowest common ancestor.
+if two or more classes need to be able to do something, we should add the required method to their lowest common ancestor.
+We've chosen not to do that in this case both to show when and why mixin classes are sometimes useful, and so that we can build and test code incrementally.

 </div>

-Our simpler tests are a little easier to read using rendering, though we still had to draw things on paper to figure out our complex ones:
+Simple tests are a little easier to read using rendering, though we still had to draw things on paper to figure out what to expect:

-[% inc file="test_rendered.py" keep="large" %]
+[% inc file="test_rendered.py" keep="col2" %]

-The fact that our tests are difficult to understand is a sign that we should do more testing
+The fact that our tests are difficult to understand is a sign that we should do more testing.
-It would be very easy for us to get a wrong result and convince ourselves that it was actually correct;
+It would be very easy for us to get a wrong result and convince ourselves that it was correct;
-[%g confirmation_bias "confirmation bias" %] of this kind is very common in software development.
+this kind of [%g confirmation_bias "confirmation bias" %] is very common in software development.
 {: .continue}